Centuries of discipline

 We are the largest medical school in Ireland and one of the most internationally-focused medical schools in the world, with students from over 90 countries and a curriculum that is designed around global best practice.

-Centuries of discipline, demanding professionalism, precision, skill and expertise continues to inform our approach.
+Centuries of discipline, demanding professionalism, precision, skill and expertise continue to inform our approach.

 We introduce our students to this rich heritage and culture of excellence, giving them an excitingly diverse and academically rigorous experience.